Carbon Removal Method

 What is afforestation?

 Afforestation is a forward-thinking, scalable solution harnessing the natural power of trees to combat climate change.
 By creating new forests in areas previously without tree cover, afforestation significantly boosts carbon sequestration.
-While it holds immense potential, it's crucial to ensure that afforestation projects are carefully planned to avoid issues such as biodiversity loss and to maximise ecosystem benefits.
+Afforestation projects require careful planning using native species on degraded land, to maximise ecosystem benefits and avoid contributing to further biodiversity loss.

 Method overview